Board of Directors

 and we will contact you following its review.

 Patricia is a registered nurse with a doctorate degree in Nursing Education and Leadership.
 She is the Assistant Dean of Nursing at Excelsior College.
 Her passion is research, advocacy, and working with vulnerable populations.
-She is Co-Chair of the Governance Committee.
+She has served as the Chair of the Governance Committee, leading the efforts to provide ongoing development opportunities to Center Directors.

 James Gumaer, MBA